jasonsbarr/computer-science-program/courses/Web_Development_Fundamentals/README.md

 - Build app using Sass and modern CSS workflow
   - Make it fully responsive
   - Use icons, app manifest, etc. for iOS and Android
-  - Use good JavaScript practices incl. functional and O-O programming
+  - Use good JavaScript practices incl. functional and O-O programming as studied so far
   - Use async programming to access and display data from external API